-- Accommodations for 4 nights at Holt Hotel (downtown Reykjavik), 1 night at Siglo Hotel (Siglufjordur), 1 night at IcelandAir Hotel (Akureyri) and 2 nights at Foss Hotel (Myvatn) (or similar)
+- Accommodations for 3 nights at Sand Hotel (downtown Reykjavik), 1 night at Siglo Hotel (Siglufjordur), 1 night at IcelandAir Hotel (Akureyri) and 2 nights at Foss Hotel (Myvatn) (or similar)

-- Daily breakfast at hotel and 7 lunches at select Icelandic restaurants, a welcome dinner party, gastronomic tour of Reykjavik and tasting menu dinner at Dill (18 meals total) with 1 beverage included at each meal
+- Daily breakfast at hotel and 6 lunches at select Icelandic restaurants, and 4 dinners including a welcome dinner party, and tasting menu dinner at Dill (18 meals total) with 1 beverage included at each meal

 - Walking tours of Reykjavik and Akyreyri led by Sugar Cubes drummer Siggi Baldursson, counter tenor Sverrir Gudjonsson, and Hollywood Film Composer Atli Orvarsson

 - Presentation of Norse Mythology by Astru Priest Hilmar Orn Hilmarsson and Elf Initiation by Bryndis Petrusdottir